Golden Thread Productions: About

 Golden Thread is led by the founding Artistic Director, Torange Yeghiazarian; Executive Artistic Director, Sahar Assaf; and Managing Director, Michelle Mulholland.
 Founding members of Golden Thread included Maria Zamroud, Termeh Yeghiazarian, Gen Hayashida, and Kamshad Kooshan.
-The organization is overseen by a board of trustees led by president Kia Mousavi, and an advisory board led by chairs, Marvin Carlson from the City University of New York, Graduate Center, and Hamid Dabashi from Columbia University.
+The organization is overseen by a board of trustees led by president Kia Mousavi, and an advisory board led by chairs, Marvin Carlson from the Graduate Center of the City University of New York, and Hamid Dabashi from Columbia University.
 Artistic associates include Vida Ghahremani, Yussef El Guindi, and Roberta Levitow.

 The mission is to make theatre a regular part of the Middle Eastern community’s cultural life, and to make the Middle East a regular part of the American theatre experience.
 The group motto has been, "Placing the Middle East Center Stage".
 Golden Thread Productions defines the Middle East broadly and inclusively, believing that the common human experience transcends cultural and political differences.
 Among the nations represented in past productions are Iran, Armenia, Egypt, Israel, Palestine, Algeria, Japan, Syria, Turkey, Iraq, and Afghanistan.

 The annual programming consists of a mainstage season of two to three full-length productions, the ReOrient Festival of short plays, an annual Women’s Day event, touring and education program for youth, and a variety of workshops, staged readings, and special events offered throughout the year.
 Golden Thread Productions’ debut production was Operation No Penetration, Lysistrata 97!
 The classic Greek antiwar comedy was adapted to a Middle Eastern setting where Palestinian and Israeli women unite to force men into signing a peace treaty.

 Golden Thread Productions was awarded the American Theatre Wing's National Theatre Company Grant in 2013 and 2016.